How To Do Vipassana Meditation Technique At Home [TUTORIAL]

 You are far better off learning how to do Vipassana meditation technique at home.

 Meditation is for real life.
 It is far more effective when you meditate at home.

 Because most of the stimuli that affect you are at home.

 - Your neighbours

 - If you’re in the city, the constant noise

 - All these things affect us.

-Vipassana meditation teaches us to be less reactive to those stimuli.
+Vipassana meditation technique teaches us to be less reactive to those stimuli.
 But to train the mind effectively, we must meditate where those things occur.

 Buddha did not isolate himself in a beautiful hall where there were no distractions and no unpleasantness.
 He meditated in the forest, in the village, even around death, because only in that way could he teach his mind to be free.

 Today we want to be free from the negative aspects of home, work, and, you know, actual life.
 And the only way to do that is to meditate in the places you live your actual life.
 And that is not at a Vipassana retreat.